Out of 15,684 evaluation forms, 96.54% said “Yes, I would recommend White Paper to a colleague

 Ciara acted for ALSTOM in the Channel Tunnel rolling stock litigation.
 She is "pre-eminent"- "absolutely first class" - and a superb public speaker, as well as being a "Global Procurement Lawyer of the Year."

-Sir Robert and Totis will be taking questions and inspiring practical solutions throughout.
+Carl and Totis will be taking questions and inspiring practical solutions throughout.

 Is there a shift towards full disclosure from the outset, following the Serco v SS for Defence?